lindaprotocol/wallet-cli/README.md

     > freezeBalance [OwnerAddress] frozen_balance frozen_duration [ResourceCode:0 BANDWIDTH, 1 ENERGY] [receiverAddress]

 The latter two parameters are optional parameters.
-If not set, the TRX is frozen to obtain resources for its own use; if it is not empty, the acquired resources are used by receiverAddress.
+If not set, the LIND is frozen to obtain resources for its own use; if it is not empty, the acquired resources are used by receiverAddress.

 OwnerAddress
 > The address of the account that initiated the transaction, optional, default is the address of the login account.

 frozen_balance
-> The amount of frozen TRX, the unit is the smallest unit (Sun), the minimum is 1000000sun.
+> The amount of frozen LIND, the unit is the smallest unit (Sun), the minimum is 1000000sun.

 frozen_duration
 > frezen duration, 3 days